 We welcome the opportunity to collaborate with botanic gardens worldwide and other partner organisations in conservation, as well as with researchers from other universities, horticultural colleges, further education colleges and other research institutions.
 To discuss possible research collaborations, please contact the Director.

 We operate a permit system to allow us to record the research conducted in the Garden.
 To apply for a permit please complete the Contact Form

-Research in the Garden is organised into the following broad themes: plant evolution and systematics, and conservation and biodiversity.
+Research in the Garden is organised into the following broad themes: plant evolution and systematics, conservation and sustainability, and supporting plant science.

 Recent research related news stories can be read by clicking the links to the left.